-The Conservation FUNDS provide "lasting" support for vital orchid conservation efforts.
+The Conservation Endowment provides "lasting" support for vital orchid conservation efforts.

-It's more than a donation; it's part of OUR LEGACY!
+It's more than a donation; it's part of your LEGACY!

 As the world's foremost authority on orchids and orchid growing, we have the opportunity to support vital conservation projects in the U.S. and abroad.